akeneo-labs/spreadsheet-parser/README.md

 This component is designed to extract data from spreadsheets, while being easy on resources, even for large files.

-The actual version of the spreadsheet parser only works with xlsx files.
+The actual version of the spreadsheet parser works with csv and xlsx files.

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/akeneo/spreadsheet-parser/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/akeneo/spreadsheet-parser/?branch=master)